| Title: | Score Matching Estimation by Automatic Differentiation |

 Evaluates a tape exactly or approximately for an array of provided variable values and dynamic parameter values.

-computes the weighted sum of each column of the evaltape()
+The function evaltape_wsum() computes the weighted sum of each column of the evaltape() result.

 tape |